rjmateus/uyuni-container/uyuni/readme.md

 ```
 ## Run with Volumes

+A simple way to manage storage requirements is to mount necessary storage on the container host to '/var/lib/containers/storage/volumes'.
+By using this method, the mapped podman volumes enumerated below will appear there.
+For eample, creating an LVM LV or NFS mount there with adequate capacity will persist and prevent filling up the '/' filesystem on the container host.

+To run the container. edit the '-h' portion of this command with the desired FQDN of the containerized SUMA/Uyuni server.

 ```
 podman run -ti --tmpfs /run -v /sys/fs/cgroup:/sys/fs/cgroup:rw --cgroupns=host --add-host=download.opensuse.org:195.135.221.134 -h "uyuni-container-srv.tf.local" \
 --name=uyuni-server \